Game Design Programs in Rochester

 The minor in game design and development is a 15-credit program consisting of five interactive game and media classes.
 Before students can declare a minor, they need to take several prerequisite courses in physics, mathematics, web programming and computer programming.
 After completing all prerequisite credits, students must take five courses in the minor: game design and development I and II, data structures and algorithms for games and simulation I and II, and interactive media development.

 Bachelor of Science in Game Design and Development

 The Bachelor of Science (B.S.) in Game Design and Development program consists of interactive games and media classes related to the conceptualization, development and programming of games.
 The curriculum stresses interaction with other students to create games in class projects, as well as fostering creativity and ideas for games from general education requirements.
 Students are expected to take classes outside the major, with classes like discrete mathematics, a writing seminar in the arts and sciences, geometry and college-level physics.
 Game design classes in the B.S. program include advanced animation, interactive media development, game design, data structures for simulations and media interface.

 Master of Science in Game Design and Development

 The Master of Science (M.S.) in Game Design and Development focuses on advanced topics in gaming software, game design, human-computer interaction and game narratives.
 Potential students are admitted into the program after submitting a portfolio of their gaming or computing work.
+An accelerated B.S./M.S. degree is another option.
 Courses in the M.S. program include game development processes, prototyping, game industry themes, social game design, digital audio production and artificial intelligence for gameplay.
-After courses are complete, students are assigned into teams for a capstone project.
+After courses are complete, students are assigned to teams for a capstone project.
 In the capstone project, graduate student teams work together to create a video game.
 That video game is put on display for faculty and for the school.